cnunciato/habitat-dev/README.md

 make
 ```

-This start up the Builder services.
+This starts up the Builder services.
 It usually takes a bit longer.

-While that's running, if you haven't already, [download a package archive](http://nunciato-shared-files.s3.amazonaws.com/pkgs.zip) and unpack it into `./pkgs` (on your computer now, not on the VM; this directory is shared into the VM, but you'll want to keep it around between VM provisionings).
+While that's running, if you haven't already, [download a package archive](http://nunciato-shared-files.s3.amazonaws.com/pkgs.zip) and unpack it into `./pkgs` (on your computer, not in the VM; you'll want to keep this directory around between VM instances).
 Vagrant will share the `./pkgs` directory into the VM at `/hab/cache/artifacts`.

 When the `make` logging quiets down, you should have a running cluster.
 Leave it running, and in another tab, once again, enter the VM, change to `root`, navigate to `/support`, and run `make load`: